agude/agude.github.io/_posts/2024-09-02-steelcase_gesture_review.md

 Overall, I am disappointed with the chair, which has an uncomfortable back, poor recline, and arms that just don't get out of the way enough to get close to my desk.
-I have replaced it with an Aeron Size C (which I love).
+I have replaced it with an Aeron Remastered Size C.

 ## My Chair